-Cargo emergency shutdown and alarm systems involved in cargo transfer shall be checked and tested before cargo handling operations begin.
+Cargo emergency shutdown and alarm systems involved in cargo transfer shall be checked and tested before cargo handling operations begin (see IACS Rec.
+114).

 18.11 Hot work on or near cargo containment systems

 18.11.1 Special fire precautions shall be taken in the vicinity of cargo tanks and, particularly, insulation systems that may be flammable or contaminated with hydrocarbons or that may give off toxic fumes as a product of combustion.